Thorndale station (SEPTA)

 Thorndale station is a SEPTA Regional Rail station in Thorndale, Pennsylvania.
 Located on South Bailey Road and East Lincoln Highway (U.S. 30 Business), it serves the Paoli/Thorndale Line.
-While Thorndale station is the terminus of SEPTA's Paoli/Thorndale Line service, the tracks continue (with service by Amtrak), to points west, including Harrisburg, Pittsburgh, and beyond.
+While Thorndale station is the terminus of SEPTA's Paoli/Thorndale Line service, the tracks continue (with service by Amtrak), to points west, including Lancaster, Harrisburg, and Pittsburgh.
 Amtrak does not stop at Thorndale.

 This station is 35.2 track miles from Philadelphia's Suburban Station.
 In 2017, the average total weekday boardings at this station was 427, and the average total weekday alightings was 374.

 History

 The R5 line (now Paoli/Thorndale Line) originally ended further west in Parkesburg, but service was cut back to Downingtown in 1996.
 Thorndale station opened on November 22, 1999 as an extension of the R5 service from Downingtown.
 The station was built to serve the rapidly growing population of Chester County and reduce congestion on area roads.